Skip to main content

 How should you set up handoff to human agents?

 Route to the right person.
 Don’t dump every escalation into a single inbox.
-Route billing questions to your finance person, technical issues to engineering, and sales inquiries to your closer. n8n and Make can automate this routing based on conversation tags.
+Route billing to your finance person, technical issues to engineering, and sales inquiries to your closer. n8n and Make automate this routing based on conversation tags.

 How do you measure chatbot performance?